devangnp/devangnp.github.io/_posts/2020-05-25-Cumulus-linux.md

   - - [Networking, NetOps]
 ---

-Goal of this blog post to was learn Vagrant to turn up the multiple VMs.
+This blog post is part of learning Vagrant to turn up the multiple VMs.
 I was planning to explore Cumulus Linux for long time so I thought of combined learning of Vagrant to bring up two Cumulus Linux VM topology and bring up EBGP multipath between them.

 Vagrant can be used with VM providers, there are many including VirtualBox and KVM.
 We are going to use VirtualBox.
 VirtualBox is default choice of Vagrant so you don’t have to define it in Vagrant file.

-Cumulus Linux site has related details on Vagrant usage as well as configuration/verification of protocols.

 You can create any folder and create Vagrant file in it, I have it located at: